The Warwicks

 The families that became Marguerite Warwick's ancestry did not come to Virginia for religious reasons.
 They came for land, opportunity, and in some cases to escape political danger after the English Civil War.
 Virginia under the Crown was an Anglican society governed by county courts and parish vestries.
 Unlike New England, where land was distributed relatively broadly, Virginia quickly developed a system of enormous grants concentrated in a few hands.

 The Virginia side of this family tree connects to six of the founding families of English colonial Virginia.
-The Warwicks arrived by 1664, first documented in Middlesex County records.
-The Byrds arrived around 1669; William Byrd Sr. came at his uncle Thomas Stegge's invitation, his Cheshire ancestry mirroring the Davenport family's medieval origins in the same English county.
-The Randolphs, from Moreton-Morrell in Warwickshire (the same county where Rev. John Davenport was born in Coventry), arrived around 1673.
-The Carters arrived around 1649; Robert "King" Carter became Acting Governor, Speaker of the House of Burgesses, and Treasurer of Virginia.
-The Beverleys arrived around 1670; Robert Beverley's son wrote the first history of Virginia by a native Virginian (1705).
-The Blands arrived around 1654 as part of the Royalist diaspora following Charles I's execution.
+The Warwicks were in Virginia by the 1650s, holding land on the Rappahannock in what was then Lancaster County, the area that would become Middlesex County in 1673.
+The Byrds arrived around 1669, when William Byrd I came at the invitation of his uncle Thomas Stegge Jr., his Cheshire ancestry mirroring the Davenport family's medieval origins in that same English county.
+The Randolphs, from Moreton Morrell in Warwickshire, the same county where Rev. John Davenport was born at Coventry, arrived around 1673.
+The Carters arrived around 1649; from that immigrant line came Robert "King" Carter, born in Virginia in 1663, who rose to become Acting Governor, Speaker of the House of Burgesses, and Treasurer of the colony.
+The Beverleys arrived around 1670, and Robert Beverley's son wrote the first history of Virginia by a native Virginian, published in 1705.
+The Blands arrived in the early 1650s as part of the Royalist diaspora that followed the execution of Charles I.

 THE WARWICK LINE